 With approximately 2,000 known species of sea stars (aka starfish) in the world’s oceans, these creatures are well deserving of an article.
 This is generalized information about sea stars, as a whole.
 There will be more articles in the future about specific subspecies, like the crown of thorns sea star and more.
 They may be called starfish, but they actually belong to the phylum Echinodermata.
 That means they are related to sea urchins, sand dollars, sea cucumbers, and sea lilies; not fish.
 This particular phylum contains over 6,000 species.
-Since it’s the start of the new year, this article focuses on these oceanic creatures with amazing regenerative capabilities.

 First the Stats…